 What do you like most about working at ARTS?
 I love working with very creative mind people and students who inspire me every day!

-LAURA APARICIO - HEAL Manager
+LAURA APARICIO - Therapeutic and Arts Education Program Manager

 Laura Aparicio was born and raised in Oaxaca, Mexico and from a fairly young age she showed an interested in fine arts.
 Her passion for art only increased desire to explore this field.
 Drawing and painting became the medium to best express herself.
 Right after high school she attended California State University San Marcos, majored in Visual and Performing Arts with an emphasis in Arts Track and receiving her Bachelors in 2007.
 She later received her Master in Education with a concentration in Multicultural Community Counseling and Social Justice in 2014 from San Diego State University.
 She’s currently pursuing her Master of Counseling –Licensed Professional Clinical Counselor (LPCC).
 In preparation to become a licensed counselor in order to merge her two passions; art and therapeutic community work.